amicuchu/NintendoClientsWiki/PIA-Protocol.md

 If encryption is enabled, the [payload](#payload) is encrypted with AES-ECB.
 The packet signature is the HMAC of the whole packet (including the [header](#header)).
 The packet signature is always present, even if encryption is disabled.

 ### Switch
 If encryption is enabled, the [payload](#payload) is encrypted with AES-GCM.
-The payload is padded with 0xFF such that its size is a multiple of 16 bytes.
+The payload is padded with 0xFF before encryption such that its size is a multiple of 16 bytes.
 The authentication tag is stored in the [header](#header).
 No other signature is appended to the packet.

 The nonce depends on the network type and is generated as follows: